On the Frey-Mazur conjecture over low genus curves

 Rather than work with elliptic curves themselves, we instead work with what are often called ``fake elliptic curves": abelian surfaces with an action by a maximal order $\O_D$ in a quaternion algebra.
 Such abelian surfaces are also parametrized by a one-dimensional Shimura variety $X^D$, but crucially for us these curves are \emph{compact}.
 There is an obvious natural analog of the Frey-Mazur conjecture in this setting as well.
 Our main result is:

-\begin{theorem}[see Theorem \ref{bigthm}] For any $k>0$, there exists $N>0$ such that for any smooth complex curve $C$ of genus $g<k$ and any two abelian surfaces $A_1,A_2$ over $C$ with $\O_D$-actions whose finite flat group schemes $A_i[p]$ are isomorphic (as $\O_D$-modules), $A_1$ and $A_2$ are $\O_D$-isogenous provided $p>N$. \end{theorem}
+\begin{theorem}[see Theorem \ref{bigthm}] For any $k>0$, there exists $N>0$ such that for any smooth quasiprojective complex curve $B$ of genus $g<k$ and any two abelian surfaces $A_1,A_2$ over $B$ with $\O_D$-actions whose $p$-torsion local systems $A_i[p]$ are isomorphic (as $\O_D$-modules), $A_1$ and $A_2$ are $\O_D$-isogenous provided $p>N$. \end{theorem}

 The statement of Theorem \ref{main} is equivalent to the assertion that any map from a curve of genus $g<k$ to the modular surface $Z^D(p)$ analogous to $Z(p)$ above lies in a Hecke divisor $H$ for $p\gg 0$.
 The proof of Theorem \ref{main} is substantially easier assuming the base Shimura curve $X^D$ has genus $\geq 2$ (see Corollary \ref{easygenus}), as the main difficulty is understanding rational and elliptic curves in $Z^D(p)$.
 A catalog of low genus Shimura curves can be found in \cite{voight}.